madewithlinux/refsheets/csce441.md

 		* but need to iterate point for a few hundred iterations first to get it into the attractor
 	* resulting fractal is not perfect
 	* can be made better by weighting fractal transform random choice by area
-		* difficult to calculate the area of a transform (TODO do you just guess?)
+		* difficult to calculate the area of a transform
+			* singular value decomposition
+			* get eigenvecgtors (or eigenvalues?)
+			* are of eigenvectors is relative area of transform
 * condensation set: basically a thing you add in at every iteration
 	* allows shape to build on itself
 * fractal dimension